-The decrease in oil sales volumes attributable to our Royalty Properties during the first quarter of 2020 compared to the same period of 2019 is primarily a result of decreased Permian Basin production, partially offset by increased production in the Bakken.
-The decrease in natural gas sales volumes attributable to our Royalty Properties during the first quarter of 2020 compared to the same period of 2019 is primarily a result of decreased production in legacy natural gas assets, partially offset by increased production in the Permian Basin and Bakken.
+The decrease in oil sales volumes attributable to our Royalty properties during the second quarter and first six months of 2020 compared to the same periods of 2019 is primarily a result of decreased Permian Basin production due to operator curtailments based on the low commodity price environment and natural declines.
+The decrease in natural gas sales volumes attributable to our Royalty properties during the second quarter and first six months of 2020 compared to the same periods of 2019 is a result of decreased production across multiple regions due to operator curtailments based on the low commodity price environment and natural declines.

-The increase in oil sales volumes attributable to our NPI properties during the first quarter of 2020 compared to the same period in 2019 is primarily a result of higher suspense releases for new wells in the Bakken and Permian Basin in the first quarter of 2020 versus the first quarter of 2019 and increased production in the Mid-Continent.
-The increase in natural gas sales volumes attributable to our NPI properties during the first quarter of 2020 compared to the same period in 2019 is primarily a result of higher suspense releases for new wells in the Bakken in the first quarter of 2020 versus the first quarter of 2019 and increased production in the Bakken, Permian Basin, and Mid-Continent, partially offset by decreased production in the Fayetteville Shale and Hugoton Field.
+The increase in oil and natural gas sales volumes attributable to our NPI properties during the first six months of 2020 compared to the same period of 2019 is primarily a result of higher suspense releases for new wells in the Bakken and Permian Basin and increased production in the Mid-Continent, primarily during the first quarter of 2020 versus the first quarter of 2019 partially offset by second quarter 2020 Bakken curtailments due to the low commodity price environment.
+The decrease in oil and natural gas sales volumes attributable to our NPI properties in the second quarter of 2020 compared to the same period of 2019 is due to decreases in production across multiple regions due to operator curtailments based on the low commodity price environment and natural declines.

-Operating revenues decreased 18% from \$19.0 million during the first quarter of 2019 to \$15.5 million during the same period of 2020.
-The decrease is primarily a result of lower realized oil and natural gas sales prices and oil and natural gas sales volumes attributable to our Royalty Properties for the first quarter of 2020 compared to the same period of 2019.
-The decrease in royalty revenue is partially offset by increased NPI and lease bonus revenues for the first quarter of 2020 compared to the same period of 2019.
+Operating revenues decreased 67% from \$20.6 million during the second quarter of 2019 to \$6.8 million during the same period of 2020.
+Operating revenues also decreased 44% from \$39.6 million to \$22.3 million during the first six months of 2019 compared to the same period of 2020.
+The decrease in both periods are primarily a result of lower realized oil and natural gas sales prices and oil and natural gas sales volumes attributable to our Royalty Properties and our NPI properties due to operator curtailments based on the low commodity price environment.

-Operating costs, including production taxes, decreased 13% from \$1.6 million during the first quarter of 2019 to \$1.4 million during the same period of 2020.
-The decrease is primarily a result of lower production taxes due to lower oil and natural gas sales volumes and realized prices for the first quarter of 2020 versus the first quarter of 2019.
+Second quarter operating costs, including production taxes, decreased 22% from \$1.8 million in 2019 to \$1.4 million in 2020.
+Operating costs during the first six months of 2020 decreased 18% from \$3.4 million during 2019 to \$2.8 million during the same period of 2020.
+The decrease in both periods is primarily a result of lower production taxes and marketing costs due to lower oil and natural gas sales volumes and lower oil and natural gas prices.

-Depreciation, depletion and amortization increased 48% from \$2.3 million during the first quarter of 2019 to \$3.4 million during the same period of 2020.
+Depletion and amortization costs of \$3.9 million during the second quarter of 2019 decreased 26% to \$2.9 million during the same period of 2020.
+Depletion and amortization costs of \$6.3 million during the first six months of 2020 remained consistent at \$6.2 million during the same period of 2019.
 We adjust our depletion rate each quarter for significant changes in our estimates of oil and natural gas reserves, including acquisitions.

-General and administrative expenses increased 73% from \$1.1 million during the first quarter of 2019 to \$1.9 million during the same period of 2020.
+General and administrative expenses remained consistent at \$1.3 million during the second quarter of 2020 to the same period of 2019.
+General and administrative expenses increased 33% to \$3.2 million in the first six months of 2020 compared to \$2.4 million in the same period of 2019.
 The increase is primarily a result of higher information technology project costs and higher public company compliance costs in the first quarter of 2020 versus the first quarter of 2019.